KinshipSoftware/DesktopInstaller/readme.txt

 - Copy the file 'installer/application.properties.example' to your project directory as 'application.properties'.
 Open it in an editor, set all the values correctly, and put it under version control.
+- To build the windows installer, you need to have Wine (<http://www.winehq.org/>) installed and the Inno Setup tool installed inside Wine.
+  Inno Setup is available at <http://www.jrsoftware.org/isdl.php>
 - If you want to use the script to deploy to the server, download the jar package for JSch from <http://www.jcraft.com/jsch/> and put it in your ant lib path (e.g. ~/.ant/lib).